 Cellars

 Repair category -

-Notes Not applicable.
+Notes Not applicable

 Electricity

 Repair category 1

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Single sockets in bedrooms.
-No extractor fan in bathroom.
+Single sockets in the bedrooms.